 The glazing on your window can play a large role in reducing both the SHGC and VT that factors into ENERGY STAR ratings.
 For years, people have relied on tinted glazing to block sunlight and reduce glare.
-Two other techniques can help on both sides of the glass and increase energy efficiency in your home.
+Two other features can help on both sides of the glass and increase energy efficiency in your home.

 On windows with two or more panes of glass, insulated glazing is created when the glass panes are spaced apart and hermetically sealed, leaving an insulating air space.
 Insulated window glazing mostly lowers the U-factor, but it also improves the SHGC.

 Low-e coating can also have an effect on energy efficiency.
 A microscopically thin, virtually invisible metal or metallic oxide layer placed directly on the surface of one or more of the panes of glass, low-e coating helps decrease the window’s U-factor and can decrease energy loss by as much as 30 to 50 percent.